Linaro/Connect/README.md

 ```

 Make sure that the image you add in this section of front matter is placed in the [/assets/images/blog folder](https://github.com/Linaro/connect/tree/master/assets/images/blog).

+__Note:__ There is currently a bug with the version of `jekyll-assets` we are using which means the only acceptable image extensions are `.jpg` and `.png`.
+If you use `.jpeg` you image may not display as expected.

 #### Tags
 These should be modified based on the content of your post as they are used for Meta keywords so that people can find your post based on the [tags your provide](https://www.Linaro.org/blog/tag/).